BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Shintaro Mochizuki and Yannick Hanfmann are set to meet at the Shanghai on September 29, 2025 in a hard-court singles match.
 Mochizuki enters with a 30–21 record on hard courts in 2025, while Hanfmann has posted a 22–13 mark on hard courts this season.
-Elo ratings point to a clear statistical advantage for Mochizuki entering this matchup.
+Elo ratings point to a clear statistical advantage for Hanfmann entering this matchup.
 In their head-to-head history, Hanfmann leads 3–1 over Mochizuki, including a win in their most recent meeting.

 Loading value signal…